ampotos/dynStruct/todo/future_work.md

 	These access pattern can be compiler dependent and depend of the optimization level.
 	This can also add a non negligible overhead, so maybe this not a good idea but to know that I have to try.

-#look at pattern access of the memory to mark access from equal size one after the other in all the block (an access pattern like that may be done by func like memset):

-	This is to reduce the erreur of the recovering of structure.
-	May not be usefull with the previous improvement of the structure recovering.

 #add a sort of time notion: